Seamless Pipe vs. Welded Pipe: Which One is More Expensive?

 Modern inspection technology has found that there are edge deviations, pores and scratches on the surface and welds of welded pipes.
 Therefore, the quality of welded pipes is not inferior to seamless pipes.
 Therefore, the most advanced methods are used to weld steel pipes, and the quality is the same as seamless pipes.
 For the sake of completeness, final heat treatment should usually be factored into the price.
 Nonetheless, welded pipes will maintain their price advantage.

-Go here to learn more: Schedule 40 pipe or ERW pipe vs Seamless pipe cost
+Read more: Schedule 40 Steel Pipe or ERW pipe vs Seamless Pipe Cost

 Related information